madisonstehle/wine-reviews/README.md

 If given longer to implement this application, I would:

 1. Complete the "filter by countries of origin" feature.
 The current drop down (commented out in the code) has no functionality aside from displaying a list of countries associated with the listed wine reviews.
 I would likely need to deduplicate the country list.
 Judging by the wireframe, I would also need to do a mathmatical operation to determine the percentage of wines reviewed for each country.
+I would create a state variable to do this.
 Completing this feature would also mean adjusting the "total number of reviews" number.
 2. Add a feature to view and filter number of results viewed on the table page, and a pagination feature for the table as displayed in the wireframe.
 3. More effectively style the application.
 The responsiveness could improve.
 I would better consolidate the CSS styling into the _styles_ directory, and modularize the parts there.
 I would also implement a CSS reset file to give a clean baseline to work from.
 4. Allow the submitted form data to persist through reload by using a post route with axios.